sufrin/Red/BUILDME.md

         make

-compiles the entire source into Red.jar, then makes from it an AppleRed.jar that can be run from the java top-level anywhere, on any operating system, because it has embedded in it all the libraries it requires.
+compiles the entire source into Red.jar, then makes from it an `AppleRed.jar` that can be run from the java top-level anywhere, on any operating system, because it has embedded in it all the libraries it requires.

+You will need to have jars corresponding to the libraries `regexkit`, `scala-swing` and a recent `scala-library` present: this can be achieved by making symbolic links to them.

 Distribution and Installation
 -----------------------------